 We are excited about the prospects of developing our teaching of maths and working closely with other schools (in Northamptonshire and Leicestershire) in the Teacher Research Group (TRG) guided by experts in maths teaching.
-Mr. Campion recently hosted a session where other mastery specialists observed a lesson: they were excited at the quality of teaching and learning at our school.
+During the first phase, Mr. Campion (who was our previous Maths Lead) hosted a session where other mastery specialists observed a lesson: they were excited at the quality of teaching and learning at our school.

 The transition to this style of teaching has had an immediate impact, as 88% of children achieved the expected standard for maths in the 2019 KS2 assessments, compared to 62% the previous year.
 We are certain that this alteration to our teaching will have a positive impact on the progress and achievement of our children in maths and give them the knowledge and skills for them to flourish in this subject in their future school careers and as adults.